When trying to make healthier food choices it’s important to understand what all the information on the side of the packet means! Let’s get started…

 If you’re particularly worried about serving size try actually measuring the right serving size using a scale for a couple of weeks.
 This will help you get a visual gauge for the future.
 Alternatively, some products come in serving size packets, handy for controlling this on the run!

 Some other things your should know about 'NIP' panels

 - Did you know?
 There are 4.2 kilojoules in 1 Calorie.

-The total energy (measured in kilojoules or Calories) in this product is determined by the amounts of protein, fat, carbohydrate and dietary fibre.
+- The total energy (measured in kilojoules or Calories) in a product is determined by the amounts of protein, fat, carbohydrate and dietary fibre.

 - Look for snacks that are low in saturated fat by comparing the levels in the ‘per 100g’ column.
 Use this same method to find snacks that are lower in sugar.

 - The upper limit for sodium is 1400mg per day for children 4- 8 years of age.